cortex-lab/alf2neuroscope/README.md

 ## Event series

 If there is a file with attribute `times`, (i.e. filename `obj.times.ext`), it indicates that this object is an event series.
 The `times` file contains a numerical array containing times of the events in seconds, relative to a universal timescale common to all files.
 Other attributes of the events are stored in different files.
-If you want to represent times relative to another timescale, do this an extension name of the form `times_timescale`.
+If you want to represent times relative to another timescale, do this an attribute of the form `times_timescale`.

 ## Interval series

-If there is a file with attribute `intervals`, (i.e. filename `obj.intervals.ext`), it should have two columns, indicating the start and endpoints relative to the universal timescale.
-Again, other attributes of the events can be stored in different files, and other timescales can be represented by files with attribute `intervals_timescale`.
+If there is a file with attribute `intervals`, (i.e. filename `obj.intervals.ext`), it should have two columns, indicating the start and end times of each interval relative to the universal timescale.
+Again, other attributes of the events can be stored in different files, and other timescales can be represented by a file with attribute `intervals_timescale`.

 ## Continuous series